QuantEcon/lecture-python-programming/source/rst/python_oop.rst

 Example: A Market
 -----------------

-Next, let's write a class for a simple one good market where agents are price takers.
+Next, let's write a class for competitive market in which buyers and sellers are both price takers.

 The market consists of the following objects: